 Dawn ya barley ‘s leaf-tip ‘s spring ‘s frost

-On the tip of the barley leaf
+On the tips of the barley leaves,

 That is Onitsura’s austere way of sharing with us the period of seasonal transition when the last traces of the cold winter must give way to spring.

 I keep repeating the principle of reflection in hokku, because it is so important to hokku aesthetics.
 Remember that hokku use different techniques; they sometimes combine things that are similar, at other times things that are different.
 In this hokku we have a mixture.